 Borders!
-What really are borders?
-My son (12) had once asked me: what if there are no borders in the whole world, Mom?
+What are really borders?
+My son (10) then had once asked me: what if there are no borders in the whole world, Mom?
 And don’t you think that those seas and oceans are the only natural borders among continents!
 I thought, yes, they are.
 And breaking the unnatural is not impossible.

 Three of my Texts were written in English, translated into German then published in a regional newspaper – Wetterauer Zeitung.
 I espouse my writing hobby with open-discussion presentations to address both Germans and refugees, and ultimately to melt the borders between us, to bridge the „gap“, to say that humans are in many ways belong to each other.
 So, I took part in share-your-story events and still workshops are ahead because I believe that we also need to be so courageous to face our fears and to express ourselves, aspirations or worries.